jschrier/blog/_posts/2024-07-31-Detecting-LLM-confabulations-with-semantic-entropy.md

  (*demo*)
 extractQA[example]

-(*{{"What area of research is Joshua Schrier particularly known for?", "Computational materials science"}, {"Which field does Joshua Schrier mainly contribute to?", "Materials science"}, {"What kind of impact has Joshua Schrier had in his field of study?", "Significant"}, {"Joshua Schrier's work primarily advances which scientific discipline?", "Materials science"}, {"In which area of scientific research has Joshua Schrier achieved notable recognition?", "Materials science"}, {"What is a primary focus of Joshua Schrier's research activities?", "Computational chemistry in materials science"}}*)
+(*{ {"What area of research is Joshua Schrier particularly known for?", "Computational materials science"}, {"Which field does Joshua Schrier mainly contribute to?", "Materials science"}, {"What kind of impact has Joshua Schrier had in his field of study?", "Significant"}, {"Joshua Schrier's work primarily advances which scientific discipline?", "Materials science"}, {"In which area of scientific research has Joshua Schrier achieved notable recognition?", "Materials science"}, {"What is a primary focus of Joshua Schrier's research activities?", "Computational chemistry in materials science"} }*)
 ```

 Put these together and return the results as a dictionary: